mimihime0/CNN-Fashion-MNIST-Classifier/README.md

 The final optimized CNN was implemented with:

 - 3 Convolutional Layers with ReLU activation and 3×3 filter sizes.
-- Batch Normalization for stabilization.
-- Dropout Regularization at 25%.
+- Dropout Regularization at 0.25
 - Data Augmentation such as rotations and horizontal flips.

 *- Final Test Accuracy: 89.76%*